doitsu2014/my-cms/README.md

 ### 1. cms: Content Management System

-I am using `axum` to build up the backend server, and `diesel` to interact with the database (postgresql).
+I am using `axum` to build up the backend server, and `SeaORM` to interact with the database (postgresql).
 I am using `testcontainers-rs` to write integration tests for this api.